This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

-Well, we made some mistakes along the way.
-Hopefully the following tips will help you avoid some of the pitfalls that we fell victim to during our first year of fulltime RVing — some of which can break the bank!
+Hopefully, the following tips will help you avoid some of the pitfalls that we fell victim to during our first year of full time RV living — some of which can be expensive lessons!

 Staying in town for the summer after selling the house was a smart move.

 The motorhome got traded in for a 36-foot travel trailer — which gave us enough room to exhale.
 We were a bit unrealistic thinking that we could easily adapt to a much smaller space for the long term.

 Knowing that we would have to find work of some sort within a reasonable timeframe, we wasted no time getting from our hometown to Arizona — where we planned to settle in to some degree.

 As new full timers, we found it very hard to get it in our heads that we no longer had a time schedule to keep.